 From cutting open toothpaste to get the last drop out, to saving wrapping paper from opened gifts... many of us have certain quirky things we do as MoneySavers.
 We might not always admit to them, but however small (or strange), they all add up to save cash – and help the environment by reducing waste.
 So we've come up with a whole host of MoneySaving household hacks...

 How we compiled this list.
-It was originally a mixture of tips from Forumites (thanks to those on the Old Style MoneySaving and Health & Beauty MoneySaving boards) and the MSE Team – but we've been inundated with new suggestions – many we've added below.
+It was originally a mix of tips from Forumites (thanks to the Old Style MoneySaving and Health & Beauty MoneySaving boards) and the MSE Team – but we've since been inundated with new suggestions – many we've added below.

 Getting out the fiddly last bit in a jar, tube etc